cmotc/nightly-env/README.md

 file is automatically detected.
 The ./.makescripts folder will also be obsolete soon.
 For now, it's left in to accomodate partial builds(chmod -x any scripts you don't want to run.)

+        #After sourcing in helper.sh
+        build		#run all build scripts
+        build push 	#run all build scripts and push the packages

   * clean: delete all previously generated files, tar.gz, .dsc, .build .changes, and .deb.
 When ./clean deletes all folders ending in a numeric date, so will